Jagatheesh is a Mechanical Engineer and interested in writing on science and technology in our life.

 At orbital velocity, the modules travel around the earth without any propulsion.
 But due to the friction caused by the air molecules, the space station loses its altitude.
 To adjust the altitude, the space station uses a propulsion system.
 International Space Station loses 90Metres every day due to atmospheric interference.

-How Does the International Space Station Works?
+How Does the International Space Station get its supplies?

 International Space Station travels at a speed of 17500 miles per hour at an average altitude of 250 miles.
 The ISS orbits the planet earth 16 times in a day.
 Various experiments in the field of Biology, fundamental physics, material sciences are studied in ISS.